muhammedazhar/muhammedazhar/README.md

 University of Greenwich, Maritime Campus - Greater London, United Kingdom

+> Passed `COMP1804` Applied Machine Learning with score of 71.00 out of 100.

 ### BACHELOR OF COMPUTER APPLICATION
 `Sep 2020 - May 2023`